Pesticides

 Tanks and mobile cisterns

-Tanks and cisterns have a capacity of at least 1,000 litres and are used to store categories 1 to 4 liquid pesticides.
+Tanks and cisterns have a capacity of at least 1,000 litres and are used to store classes 1 to 4 liquid pesticides.
 Tanks are not mobile, while cisterns can be attached to trucks, trailers or semis and are therefore mobile.
 They are often used by distributors of pesticides.

-- Immediately remove accumulated pesticide spillage or rainwater from retention equipment after a spill or when rain stops.
+- immediately remove accumulated pesticide spillage or rainwater from retention equipment after a spill or when rain stops.

 Distancing from sensitive locations, including floodplains

-- Do not store categories 1 to 3 pesticides in a 0-20‑year floodplain;
+- store Class 1 to 3 pesticides in a high-velocity flood zone (0-20‑years);

-- Less than 100‑litres or 100 kilograms;
+- less than 100 litres or 100 kilograms;

 - 100 litres or 100 kilograms or more for less than 15 consecutive days;